clux/provision/roles/hacks/README.md

 # hacks
-All the stuff that is not controlled uniformly by package managers and need to be __hacked__ onto the system somehow.
+All the stuff that is not controlled uniformly by package managers and does not have pkgbuilds.

 Key installs:

-- sublime text 3
-- blackbox
-- nodejs + npm (os managed install is hacky, and npm3 breaks my modules)
+- nodejs extras (os managed install is hacky, and npm3 breaks my modules)
 - roccat tools for mouse customization